kuzudb/kuzu-docs/src/content/docs/import/csv.md

 COPY Person FROM "vPerson.csv" (header=false, ignore_errors=true);
 ```

-The warnings table stores any errors that were skipped during the copy.
+We can call `show_warnings` to show any errors that caused rows to be skipped during the copy.

 ```cypher
 CALL show_warnings() RETURN *;